deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18234/index.md

 ![](charts/charts_10_0.png "🔼 Figure 4: Performance comparison of different multi-draft schemes.
 The temperature of the first draft model is set to 1.2, while we vary the temperature of the other draft.")

-> 🔼 The chart compares the performance of different multi-draft schemes across three datasets (Dolly, XSum, WMT) while varying the temperature of one draft model while keeping the other constant.
+> 🔼 The chart compares the block efficiency and token rate improvement over single-draft speculative decoding of three multi-draft schemes (IS, SpecInfer, and single-draft SD) across three datasets (Dolly, XSum, and WMT) while varying the temperature of the second draft.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Performance comparison of different multi-draft schemes.
 The temperature of the first draft model is set to 1.2, while we vary the temperature of the other draft.